 The Short Version

 Thuki is the AI assistant that should have existed from the start: free, private, and built around not interrupting you.
-It lives on your Mac, connects to open-source models running locally via Ollama, and stays out of your way until you need it.
+It lives on your Mac, runs open-source models locally on its own engine, and stays out of your way until you need it.

 If you have been paying for a cloud AI subscription and wondering whether there is a better way, this is it.